 If you have equity in your home (typically 20% or more), you can do a cash-out refinance or a home equity line of credit (HELOC).
 Both allow you to access cash-based on your home appraising for a certain value.
 You then either have a higher mortgage with the refinance, or repay the HELOC like you would a credit card.

 The downside to a mortgage refinance is that it comes with all of the costs associated with a new home loan.
 For example, you’ll have to pay for the appraisal of your home, usually amounting to a few hundred dollars.
 There will also be closing costs involved, which can either be paid for upfront or rolled into the new mortgage.

 Because of these new expenses, you’ll need to do some math to figure out if the new loan makes financial sense for you.
 This, of course, depends on your goals, whether it’s lowering your monthly payment, getting out of your mortgage insurance, or cashing out on your equity.

 A mortgage loan officer can help you with these calculations, but it’s also smart to crunch the numbers on different situations on your own.
 After all, you have no better advocate than yourself!

-Buying a house is expensive, no matter how you end up financing it.
-But it’s also an extremely personal situation that greatly influences how you live your life everyday.
+Buying a home is expensive, no matter how you end up financing it.
+But it’s also an extremely personal situation that greatly influences how you live your life every day.
 The best way to figure out how much house you can afford is to find a balance between your heart and your head.